JpJonker/JpJonker/README.md

-Hi, I am Jp Jonker a self taught web developer looking to grow in my knowledge as a developer and bring value to people's lives.
+Hey, My name is Jp Jonker and I'm a self taught developer.
+I love the amount of things that you can learn in this field which will never stop growing.